Dr-Banana/CIELAB-Color-Segment-Estimation/README.md

 - main.py

+- Input.py
+  > acquire webcamera from computer

 - NLT.py
-  > The file that contains CCSE method, elbow method, and gap statistic method.
+  > The file used to calculate the number of cluster using CCSE function and generate the segmented images.

 - Plot.py
-  > The file used to plot runtime, robustness, and accuracy experiment data.
+  > The file used to plot the 3D view of RGB color space, LAB color space, runtime data, robustness, and accuracy experiment data.

 - PreProcess.py
   > The file used to do image preprocessing such as convert image to gray scale or enhance image contrast.